BayLab/MarineGenomics2022/docs/04-Marine_genomics_week4.md

 # 'Ctrl'+ L cleans our Console.

-# you can use the 'up' arrow on our keypad to go back to the command we've used previously.
+# we can use the 'up' arrow on our keypad to go back to the command we've used previously.

 # Don't forget to save your work!
 ```